South Korea: Bird DNA found in engines of crashed Jeju jet – DW – 01/27/2025

 "These all-out investigation activities aim to determine the accurate cause of the accident," it said.

-Some experts have said that the Muan airport's localizer — a set of antennas on a concrete structure which guide planes during landings — made the crash worse.
+Some experts have said that the Muan airport's localizer — a set of antennas on a concrete structure that guides planes during landings — made the crash worse.

 South Korea earlier announced that it will remove concrete structures in airports nationwide and replace them with "breakable structures".